gbowne1/TwitchBot/README.md

-# newtwitchbot
+# TwitchBot

-This is a Twitch Chat bot that has a React and MUI/MaterialUI frontend and NodeJS backend with MongoDB database
+This is a Twitch ChatBot that has a React and MUI/MaterialUI frontend, and NodeJS backend, with a MongoDB database.

+## Features

+- React and Material UI Frontend
+- Points and Command Leaderboard
+- Typical Twitch commands

 Made with these fine projects: